 - Using Instant Pot manual mode and vent in the sealing position, cook beats for 15 minutes.
 Larger beets may need about 20 minutes.
 Smaller beets about 2″ in diameter may only need 10 minutes.

-- Once the timer goes off, carefully manually release the pressure (cover valve with towel and keep face away!).
+- Once the timer goes off, carefully manually release the pressure (keep face away!).